 Consistent with the mission of the School of Social Work, the BA in Social Work program prepares students to empower individuals, families, groups, organizations, and communities within a variety of agency and community settings in the state of New Jersey and beyond.

-The BASW utilizes an anti-racist, diversity, and inclusion (ADEI) perspective; a liberator consciousness framework, and a metacognitive pedagogy to promote critical thinking and social, racial, economic, and environmental action across all levels of the Person in Environment.
-Students in the BASW program will acquire the knowledge, values, and skills to serve various populations with a specific focus on underserved, minorities, and oppressed groups.
-Upon graduation, students will be adept at the use of the generalist intervention model, research informed practice, and be proficient in the skills of engagement, assessment, intervention, and evaluation on the micro, mezzo, and macro levels.
+The BASW program utilizes an anti-racist, diversity, equity, and inclusion (ADEI) perspective; a liberatory consciousness framework, a global human rights lens, and a metacognitive pedagogy to promote critical thinking and social, racial, economic, and environmental action across all levels of the Person in Environment.
+Students in the BASW program will acquire the knowledge, values, and skills to serve various populations with a specific focus on underserved, minoritized, and oppressed groups.
+Upon graduation, students will be adept at the use of the generalist intervention model, research-informed practice, and be proficient in the skills of engagement, assessment, intervention, and evaluation on the micro, mezzo, and macro levels.